- 1 Legal Aid Agency - Peer review

 - No more than 5 clear days between medical examinations

-- AMHP application within 14 days of second medical recommendation
+- AMHP application within 14 days of seeing patient

 - Admission within 14 days of AMHP application